PaimaStudios/paima-engine/paima-standalone/README.md

 To build the `paima-engine` standalone, the following steps are required (in the root folder):

-- `npm i`
+1. `npm i`
-- `npm run prepare:sdk` separates public helper modules from the rest of paima-engine and prepares them in the `packaged/paima-sdk` folder.
+2. `npm run prepare:sdk` separates public helper modules (sdk) from the rest of paima-engine.
-- `npm run build:binary` repackages the whole `paima-engine` code accessed from `paima-standalone` into a single JS file and bundles it together with the `paima-sdk`, `templates` and `*.wasm` files into an executable.
+3. `npm run build:binary` repackages the whole of paima engine core into a single JS file and bundles it together with paima-sdk, templates, and \*.wasm files into an executable.

 An executable will be generated for each desktop OS (linux, mac, windows) and will be available in the `/paima-standalone/packaged/@standalone` folder.

-Individual commands described in more detail below.
+Individual commands are described in more detail below.

 ### npm run prepare:sdk